housecurve/housecurve.github.io/docs/manual/file_formats.md

 ## Test signal

 A stereo [WAV](https://en.wikipedia.org/wiki/WAV) formatted audio file containing the "chirp" and "sweep" sounds.
 Samples are 32-bit floating point.
 The sample rate is 44.1 KHz.
-See [external sine sweep](measure_setup.md#external-sine-sweep) for more information.
+See [externally played sweeps](../usage/connecting.md#externally-played-sweeps) for more information.